rduplain/hello-cljs/README.md

 (shadow/node-repl :app)
 ```

+Note that shadow-cljs [has a fake piggieback][shadow-cljs fake piggieback]; use
+the shadow-cljs snippet above in a clj repl to create the cljs repl instead of
+using `M-x cider-jack-in-cljs`.

 While `cider-connect` is available, the available tools are best run separately
 as to allow repl interactions separately from the build process.
 Start this
 CIDER repl before starting any other shadow-cljs process.